yafred/asn1-tool/README.md

      * -jo \<path> generate Java code in the given folder.
      * -jp \<package> use this package as a prefix for generated Java code (ASN.1 module names are added to this prefix to get the full package name).
   * You can create an alias with alias on Linux or doskey on Windows
-  * Add asn1-runtime.jar in your classpath and compile the generated Java code
+  * Add asn1-runtime.jar to your classpath and compile the generated Java code

 ## Using the converter